psirusteam/Chapter9HHS/02SamplingStrategy.Rmd

 Many population parameters can be written/obtained as solutions of *population estimating equations*.
 Variance estimation for these sample-based methods follows a consistent framework.
 Although the details can be technical, the key idea is that the same principles used to estimate totals can be applied to estimate variances.
 This generality makes the method simple and versatile, allowing it to be well implemented in widely used software like the `R survey` package and the `Stata svy` functions.
 These tools automate much of the process, making it accessible for users to estimate both population parameters and their associated uncertainties.

-A generic population *estimating equation* is given by $\sum_{i \in U} z_i (\theta) = 0 $, where $z_i(\bullet)$ is an *estimating function* evaluated for unit $i$ and $\theta$ is a population parameter of interest.
+A generic population *estimating equation* is given by $\sum_{i \in U} z_i (\theta) = 0$, where $z_i(\cdot)$ is an *estimating function* evaluated for unit $i$ and $\theta$ is a population parameter of interest.
 These equations provide a general way to define and calculate many population parameters, such as totals, means, and ratios.
 The concept is straightforward: population parameters can be defined as solutions to specific equations that involve all the units in the population.
 This approach is flexible and can be adapted to calculate many different types of parameters.

 * For the case of the population total, take $z_i(\theta) = y_i - \theta / N$.
 The corresponding population estimation equation is given by $\sum _{i \in U} (y_i - \theta / N) = 0$.
 Solving for $\theta$ gives the population total $\theta_U = \sum _{i \in U} y_i \ = \ Y$.